Azure/azure-kusto-labs/kafka-integration/README.md

 Is Azure's managed Kafka as a service with disaggregated compute and storage model and unlike other offerings of HDInsight, actually leverages managed disks with an option for you to choose a SKU with SSD/premium disks and also configure number of disks per node.<br><br>

 ## Confluent IaaS Kafka - Operator based on Azure Kubernetes Service
-Featured in the labs is a licensed (free for 30 days) version of Kafka from Confluent, runs on Azure Kubernetes Service (AKS), and leverages the Confluent operator for provisioning on AKS.<br><br>
+Featured in this labs is a licensed (free for 30 days) version of Kafka from Confluent, runs on Azure Kubernetes Service (AKS), and leverages the Confluent operator for provisioning on AKS.<br><br>

 ## Confluent PaaS Kafka - Confluent Cloud
-Featured in the labs is cloud PaaS version of Kafka from Confluent (managed).<br><br>
+Featured in this labs is cloud PaaS version of Kafka from Confluent (managed).<br><br>

 ## About the labs
 The labs are: